 Simple planning and preparation will ensure you enjoy the fun as much as the kids do, and it could save you time and money in the process.
 From buying tickets to planning meals, safety precautions and what to wear, we’ve got a whole host of parent-approved tips and advice that will ensure your trip is a huge success!

-Before You Go
+Theme Park Visits: Before You Go

 #2.
-Consider booking tickets in advance
+Book tickets in advance

 #3.
-Booking combined tickets may be cheaper
+Consider booking combined tickets

 #6.
 Research food & drink options

 If at all possible try and visit outside of school holiday times.
-I know this is easier said than done but check before you book.
+I know this is easier said than done, but check before you book.
 European and USA school breaks may not always fall at the same time.